-41. The Committee is concerned about the adverse effect of the overly broad interpretation and arbitrary application of the National Security Law and sedition legislation, and its impact on the exercise of freedom of expressions.
-This includes: (a) the closure of media outlets, in some cases voluntarily for fear of reprisals, raids on their offices and freezing of their assets; (b) the blocking of websites and media accounts and the removal of online content; (c) the arrest and arbitrary detention of journalists, politicians, academics, students and human rights defenders who have expressed dissenting opinions; (c) intimidation, attack or threat of attack against journalists; (d) censorship; (e) interference with the editorial independence of public media outlet such as Radio Television Hong Kong, and (f) difficulties in obtaining or renewing visas for foreign journalists, among others.
-While noting the intention of Hong Kong, China to prepare a new law regulating disinformation, the Committee notes concerns raised about its potential adverse impact on the enjoyment of freedom of expression given the current environment (arts.
+41. The Committee is concerned about the adverse effect of the overly broad interpretation and arbitrary application of the National Security Law and legislation on sedition, and its impact on the exercise of freedom of expression.
+This includes: (a) the closure of media outlets, in some cases voluntarily for fear of reprisals, raids on their offices and freezing of their assets; (b) the blocking of websites and media accounts and the removal of online content; (c) the arrest and arbitrary detention of journalists, politicians, academics, students and human rights defenders who have expressed dissenting opinions; (d) intimidation, attacks or threat of attacks against journalists; (e) censorship; (f) interference with the editorial independence of public media outlets such as Radio Television Hong Kong; and (g) difficulties in obtaining or renewing visas for foreign journalists, among others.
+While noting the intention of Hong Kong, China, to prepare a new law regulating disinformation, the Committee notes concerns raised about its potential adverse impact on the enjoyment of freedom of expression given the current environment (arts.
 19, 20, 21 and 22).

-42. Hong Kong, China should: (a) stop applying the National Security Law and sedition legislation against journalists, politicians, academics, human rights defenders and members of the public duly exercising their right to freedom of expression; (b) discontinue all cases against journalists and individuals charged for exercising their right to freedom of expression and provide them with adequate compensation; (c)

-ensure the editorial independence of all media outlets; and (d) protect journalists from intimidation and attacks and investigate all such cases.
-It also should ensure transparent, participatory and meaningful consultation with the public and civil society in enacting a new law relating to disinformation and ensure that the draft is in full compliance with the Covenant.

-43. The Committee is also concerned that: (a) safeguarding national security has become one of the criteria for the public library collections, and the Leisure and Cultural Services Department examines whether the content of library material complies with the National Security Law or the provision of service related to such material serves the interests of national security; (b) more than a hundred books have allegedly been withheld from shelves of public libraries for such reasons, and (c) the list of library materials withdrawn for allegedly breaching the Law or other legislation or for being contrary to the interests of national security has not been published (arts.
+- 42. Hong Kong, China, should: (a) stop applying the National Security Law and legislation on sedition against journalists, politicians, academics, human rights defenders, students and members of the public duly exercising their right to freedom of expression; (b) discontinue all cases against journalists and individuals charged for exercising their right to freedom of expression and provide them with adequate compensation; (c) ensure the editorial independence of all media outlets; and (d) protect journalists from intimidation and attacks and investigate all such cases.
+It also should ensure transparent, participatory and meaningful consultation with the public and with civil society in preparing the proposed new law relating to disinformation and ensure that the draft is in full compliance with the Covenant. - 43.
+The Committee is also concerned: (a) that safeguarding of national security has become one of the criteria determining public library collections, and that the Leisure and Cultural Services Department examines whether the content of library material complies with the National Security Law or whether the provision of services related to such material serves the interests of national security; (b) that more than a hundred books have allegedly been withheld from the shelves of public libraries for such reasons; and (c) that the list of library material withdrawn for allegedly breaching the Law or other legislation or for being contrary to the interests of national security has not been published (arts.
 19, 20 and 21).

-(a) Immediately stop censoring books and materials in the public libraries, including school libraries and reinstate those books and materials that have been removed for allegedly breaching the National Security Law or for being contrary to the interests of national security;

-- (b) Publish the list of those books and materials; - (c) Take concrete steps necessary to ensure non-recurrence.
+- (a) Immediately stop censoring books and other material in the public libraries, including school libraries, and reinstate the books and other material that have been removed for allegedly breaching the National Security Law or for being contrary to the interests of national security; - (b) Publish a list of the books and materials that have been removed; - (c) Take concrete steps necessary to ensure non-recurrence.